Violet storms to National Schools' title

 “They executed the race plan in each round perfectly and we are all very proud of their professionalism and dedication.”

-Violet raced for Wales in 2022 while rowing on the Wye, and stepped up to the GB U19 team last year, taking World U19 fours silver on the Paris Olympic lake.
+Violet raced for Wales in 2022 while rowing on the Wye at Monmouth Comprehensive School, and stepped up to the GB U19 team last year, taking World U19 fours silver on the Paris Olympic lake.

+Elsewhere, fellow Ross Academy graduate and GB junior cap Ella Bardsley Taylor agonisingly missed out on a medal by just nine hundredths of a second at the British University and Colleges Championship Regatta at Nottingham’s National Water Sports Centre.

+The former Newent Community School student and Nottingham University partner Poppy Baker were squeezed out for Women’s Intermediate double sculls bronze in a blanket finish by inches by Exeter, and were only three feet off silver medallists Durham, with Hartpury taking gold 2L ahead.